 Just because you have oily skin doesn't mean your toner should dry you out.
-Thankfully, this facial mist from Boscia does the opposite—its formula delivers a major dose of hydration, thanks to rosewater and aloe vera, while witch hazel cleanses and absorbs excess oil.
+Thankfully, this facial mist from Boscia does the opposite; its formula, created with rosewater and aloe vera, delivers a major dose of hydration, while witch hazel cleanses and absorbs excess oil.
 It's also vegan and free of parabens and fragrances.
 The result is dewy, soft skin and we're totally here for it.

 Best for Acne-Prone Skin: Glytone Acne Clearing Toner

 Toners in general are a good product to add into your routine if you’re constantly battling blemishes, and this formula, especially.
-A 2% concentration of salicylic acid keeps excess oil at bay, unclogs pores, and gently exfoliates, working to both treat existing blackheads, whiteheads, and blemishes, and keep new ones from cropping up.
+This formula, made with a 2% concentration of salicylic acid, keeps excess oil at bay, unclogs pores, and gently exfoliates, working to both treat existing blackheads, whiteheads, and blemishes, and keep new ones from cropping up.

 Since it does sop up all that excess oil, start using it once a day, and gradually increase to twice-daily use, just to make sure you don’t inadvertently over-dry your skin.

 Best for Sensitive Skin: Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Treatment Lotion

 Excess oil and sebum instigate a frustrating and vicious cycle of acne, redness, and pigmentation.
 This mega-mushroom blend toner from Dr. Weil for Origins is the cream of the crop for soothing and solving all of the aforementioned skin woes.
 It's an especially great option for those with oily and sensitive skin.